entrope/srnx/Succinct_RINEX.md

 #### Encoder guidance

-The variable block sizes (8, 16, 32, 64) allow an encoder to adapt to local variation in bit-widths — a strategy referred to as BMvar.
+The variable block sizes (8, 16, 32, 64, 128) allow an encoder to adapt to local
+variation in bit-widths.
 Recommended encoding procedure for each (satellite, observation code):

-1. **Delta order selection.**
-   First, partition the observations into present and absent (`INT64_MIN`) values.
+1. Partition the observations into present and absent (`INT64_MIN`) sections.
    Absent values will be encoded with `0xFD` blocks and are excluded from all subsequent steps.
-   Compute delta chains of orders 0 through 5 on the present values only.
-   For each order, compute the SLEB128 byte cost of every delta value and estimate the encoded size (e.g. as the sum of those costs).
-   Select the order that minimizes the estimate.

-2. **GCD extraction.**
-   Before delta encoding, divide all present observations by the per-observable GCD and record it as the explicit scale factor (see above).
+2. Calculate the scale factor as the greatest common denominator of the values that are present.
-   Absent values do not participate in GCD computation.
+   (Absent values do not participate in this.)

-3. **Greedy block-size selection.**
-   Walk the bit-width sequence from left to right.
-   At each position, evaluate each candidate block size `m` ∈ {8, 16, 32, 64}:
-   the cost is `8 + max_bw × m` bits, where `max_bw` is the maximum
-   two's-complement bit-width in the candidate block (capped at 32).
-   Pick the block size with the lowest cost per value, `cost / m`.

-4. **Fallback blocks.**
+3. Select delta order using some algorithm.
+   For a given delta order, greedy block selection is suboptimal.
+   Linear programming to find the true shortest path to the end of the observations is efficient.
+   (Working backwards, calculate the valid header byte that results in the shortest coded form.)

+4. Encode the observations, with fallback blocks.
    Runs of absent values are encoded as absent-value (`0xFD`) blocks regardless of position in the sequence.
-   If a region has `max_bw` > 32, or contains only a few values that would not fill an 8-element block, use zero-run (`0xFE`) or SLEB128-run (`0xFF`) blocks instead.
+   If a region has `max_bw` > 32, or contains only a few values that would not fill an 8-element block (including at the end of the sequence), use zero-run (`0xFE`) or SLEB128-run (`0xFF`) blocks instead.
    A SLEB128-run is also typically used when (re-)initializing the delta chain.

-5. **Trailing values.**
-   If fewer than 16 values remain at the end of the sequence, encode them as a SLEB128-run block.

 ## <a name="digests"></a>Digest Identifiers